boyvanamstel/Commitomatic/README.md

 # Running it

-Simple append the path to your repos and watch.
+Simply append the path to your repos and watch.

 	$ ruby watch.rb /home/git/repositores